scalawithcats/scala-with-cats/src/raw/case-studies/validation/kleisli.md

   type ToListT[A,B] = Kleisli[List,A,B]

   // Define a few functions that transform an integer to a list of integers val incrementAndDecrement: ToListT[Int,Int] =
     Kleisli(x => List(x + 1, x - 1))
   val doubleAndHalve: ToListT[Int,Int] =
     Kleisli(x => List(x * 2, x / 2))
   val valueAndNegation: ToListT[Int,Int] =
     Kleisli(x => List(x, -x))

   // Compose into a transformation pipeline val pipeline = incrementAndDecrement andThen valueAndNegation andThen doubleAndHalve

   // Apply the pipeline to data
   val result = pipeline.run(20)
 }
 kleisli.result
 ```

 Now let's use `Kleisli` in our examples where we had previously used `Check`.
 To do so we need to make a few changes to `Predicate`.
 We must be able to convert a `Predicate` to a function, as `Klesii` only works with functions.
 Somewhat more subtly, when we convert a `Predicate` to a function, it should have type `A => Xor[E,A]` rather than `A => Validated[E,A]`.
 Why is this?
-Remember that in the implementation of `andThen` we converted the `Validation` to an `Xor` so we could call its `flatMap` method.
+Remember that in the implementation of `andThen` we converted the `Validated` to an `Xor` so we could call its `flatMap` method.
 It's exactly the same in the `Kleisli`---it must be able to `flatMap` on the function's return type so it can implement sequencing.

 In this design `Predicate` uses `Validated` internally---where it is joining together predicates using `and` and `or`---but exposes `Xor` externally so results can be sequenced.